 Enceladus, one of the moons of Saturn Enceladus, one of Saturn’s moons, is a bright, silvery-white ball measuring only 498 kilometres (309 miles) across.
 Like a mirror, the surface of Enceladus reflects nearly all the light that reaches it.
 Part of its surface has craters but most other parts are smooth.
 The long grooves on Enceladus’s surface, some of them fringed by distinctive mint-green stripes, are thought to be faults (cracks) in the moon’s icy crust, possibly indicating the existence of a liquid layer lying beneath.
+The Cassini space probe made a series of flybys of Enceladus in 2015–17, sending back detailed images and information about the moon.

 Eruptions of ice